patd0tjs/FT-blogging-website/README.md

 ### Part II.
 Code Exam

+#### Requirements:
+   1. Two (2) Types of user
+      1. user
+      2. admin
+   3. Use Laravel, or any PHP Framework you know for front-end
+   4. You are free to use any front-end framework
+   5. Personal github should be used.

+#### Stories

 1. Fork/Copy this repository as a personal project to your OWN github account.
    1. Do not clone
 2. Implement the following user stories to your blogging website